-In the heavy-bottomed saucepan, heat 1 T butter with olive oil until butter melts and is no longer foamy.
-Add onion and sauté until soft, stirring occasionally, about 4 minutes.
+In the heavy-bottomed saucepan, heat oil, add onion, and sauté until soft, stirring occasionally, about 4 minutes.
 Add garlic and sauté another minute.

 Stirring constantly: Mix in rice and cook for 1 minute.
 Add wine and cook about 2 minutes, until absorbed.
 Add 1 c of broth and cook until absorbed, then add another c, and repeat until rice is soft and creamy with just a bit of hardness right at the center.
 Add more hot water if needed to get the texture just right.
 This should take about 25 minutes total.

-Remove from heat and stir in mashed squash, Parmesan, sage, and the last T butter.
+Remove from heat and stir in mashed squash, nutritional yeast, sage, and the last T butter.
 Mix until butter is melted, then add nutmeg and additional salt, if desired.
-Serve immediately, with Parmesan cheese for sprinkling.
+Serve immediately.

 |Notes||Veganized from Jack Bishop’s A Year in a Vegetarian Kitchen: Easy seasonal dishes for family and friends, in which it’s called "Winter Squash Risotto with Sage and Parmesan."|